747235257/sprint2/README.txt

 Code Metric Analysis: Data can be found attached in the excel file.

+During Sprint 3,

+In General: only # of lines of source code and exec code were changed heavily.
+Due to added features.
+Complexities remained the same.

+CollisionHandler: Coupling increased, so did complexity.
+Mainly due to added Collision handling methods with Wall hitboxes and door hitboxes - also having to handle level changes.

+Level: Barely any changes to complexity and lines of code.
+Changes are mainly due to newly added door hitboxes.

+LevelManager: The same

 Controls:
 (WASD/ARROWS): Move
 (1), (2), (3): Shoot items